OpenBB-finance/OpenBB/website/content/sdk/guides/basics/structure.md

 ## Importing the SDK

-Now that you have the SDK installed, the first step is to import the OpenBB SDK in your preferred code editor.
+Once you have the OpenBB SDK installed, the first step is to import the OpenBB SDK in your preferred code editor.
 Nearly everything required to interact with any function from the OpenBB Terminal gets imported in one line.
 Begin a Python script or Notebook file with:

 ```python
 from openbb_terminal.sdk import openbb